 Avoid Liquid Micro-Caps

-As shown above, illiquid micro caps (such as PDDPF, PIOE, and GLGI) have generated an 18.4% average return from 1972 to 2017 while liquid micro caps with hundreds of millions of shares outstanding (such as GNUS) have generated an average return of just 5.2%.
+As you can see, illiquid micro-caps (such as MEDXF, PIOE, and GLGI) generated a 15.4% average return from 1972 to 2017 while liquid micro-caps with hundreds of millions of shares outstanding (such as GNUS) have generated an average return of just 1.3%.
+I tend to look for stocks with 20 million shares outstanding or less, but it’s not a hard and fast rule; one of the stocks in my Cabot Micro-Cap Insider portfolio has 90 million shares outstanding.
+But in general, the less liquidity the better.

-Remember this statistic when you are tempted to chase the next high flying micro-cap stock to buy!
+Remember this statistic when you are tempted to chase the next high-flying micro-cap!

-Disclosure: Rich Howe owns shares in GLGI, PDDPF and PIOE.
+Disclosure: Rich Howe owns shares in GLGI, MEDXF and PIOE.
 Rich will only buy shares after he has shared his recommendation with Cabot Micro-Cap Insider members and he will follow his own rating guidelines.
+To become a Cabot Micro-Cap Insider subscriber, click here.